General Interface

 Language

 This dropdown lets users switch between different translations for the system.
-User conetent such as form field names and submission values do not get translated.
+User content such as form field names and submission values do not get translated.

 Note